- Dr Karlo Basta

 - 2001, BA, York University (Canada)

-I joined PIR in 2020 from Memorial University of Newfoundland, where I was an associate professor (senior lecturer) in the Department of Political Science.
+I joined PIR in 2020 from Memorial University of Newfoundland, where I was associate professor (senior lecturer) in the Department of Political Science.
 While at Memorial, I held visiting positions at Pompeu Fabra University and the Institute for Self-Government Studies (Barcelona); Institute for Studies on Federalism and Regionalism at EURAC (Bolzano, Italy), where I was a Federal Scholar in Residence; University of Barcelona; and the Centre on Constitutional Change (Edinburgh).
-I am a co-convenor, together with Dr. Anwen Elias (Aberystwyth) and Dr. Paul Anderson (Canterbury Crist Church), of the UACES research network ‘(Re)Imagining Territorial Politics in Times of Crisis’.
+I am co-director of the Centre on Constitutional Change and co-convenor, together with Dr. Anwen Elias (Aberystwyth) and Dr. Paul Anderson (Canterbury Crist Church), of the UACES research network ‘(Re)Imagining Territorial Politics in Times of Crisis’.

 I work on the comparative politics of nationalism, with a focus on multinational states.
 I research and write about institutional formation and change in multinational systems, the consequence of that change for political stability, and the politics of nationalist conflict and secession.
-I am currently completing a book manuscript that brings these themes together (A Theory of the Multinational State: Decentralization, Recognition, and Secessionist Crises, prepared for McGill-Queen’s University Press).
+I bring these themes together in The Symbolic State: Minority Recognition, Majority Backlash, and Secession in Multinational Countries, to be published in the Fall of 2021 with McGill-Queen’s University Press.